-Bolivia's military calls on Morales to step down as election fallout widens
+Bolivia's Morales resigns after weeks of protests over disputed election

 “Today we won a battle,” Camacho told a crowd of cheering supporters in the capital, though he added more time was needed to repair the constitutional order and democracy.
 “Only when we can be sure that democracy is solid, then will we go back home.”

-U.S. Secretary of State Mike Pompeo welcomed the call for a new vote to “ensure free and fair elections.”
+U.S. Secretary of State Mike Pompeo had welcomed the call for a new vote to “ensure free and fair elections.”

 “In order to restore credibility to the electoral process, all government officials and officials of any political organizations implicated in the flawed October 20 elections should step aside from the electoral process,” he said in a statement.